ropfuscator/ropfuscator/README.md

 ROPfuscator is an LLVM backend extension that aims to perform code obfuscation taking advantage of ROP chains: supported instructions are replaced by semantically equivalent ROP gadgets.

 ##### Features
-- Available gadgets and symbols are automatically extracted from `libc`.
+- Gadgets are automatically extracted from `libc` or from a custom library, if provided.
-- Gadgets are referenced using **symbol hooking**, i.e. each gadget is referenced using a random symbol within `libc` and its offset from it.
+- Gadgets are referenced using **symbol anchoring**: each gadget is referenced using a random symbol within the provided library and its offset from it.
 Since symbol addresses are automatically resolved at runtime by the dynamic loader (`ld`), we can guarantee to reach the wanted gadget even if the library is mapped in memory at a non-static address.
 - ASLR-resilient: works flawlessly with ASLR enabled.
+- **Data-flow analysis**: in case of need of a scratch register where to compute temporary values, only registers that don't hold useful data are used.
+- **Gadget generalisation** through the **Xchg graph** allows to parametrise gadget instruction operands, giving the possibility to re-use the same gadgets but with different operands.
+This way we ensure that instructions are correctly obfuscated even in case the number of extracted gadgets is very restricted.

 ##### Limitations
 - Dependence on the specific version of `libc` used at compile time.
-    To avoid this, you can potentially use a library that will be distributed along with the binary as source for ROP gadgets.
+    To avoid this, you can potentially use a library that will be distributed along with the binary.
+- Support is currently limited to x86 platforms.
-- Only the following instructions are currently supported: `ADD32ri(8)`, `SUB32ri(8)`, `MOV32ri`, `MOV32rm` and `MOV32mr`.
+- Only the following instructions are currently supported: `ADD32ri(8)`, `SUB32ri(8)`, `INC32r`, `DEC32r`, `MOV32rm` and `MOV32mr`.

 ##### Dependencies
 - `pkg-config`